eisukeesaki/MindNet/docs/README.md

 ## Production environment

-The application is deployed on AWS as an EC2 instance running Ubuntu Server.
+The application is deployed on AWS as an EC2 instance running Ubuntu Server at [http://mindnet.me:4242](http://mindnet.me:4242/)

 ## DNS